technometrics-lab/6-Link_Prediction/README.md

 ## Goal

-This project aims to construct a series of bipartite networks that model the relationship between companies and technologies in th ecybersecurity landscape using job openings.
+This project aims to construct a dynamic bipartite network that model the relationship between companies and technologies in th ecybersecurity landscape using job openings.
 Then predict the evolution of these networks in the future using link predictions algorithms.